Skip to Content, Navigation, or Footer.

 Most recently, Indiana routed No. 18 Michigan 5-0 in Ann Arbor, Michigan, earning its third consecutive win and putting the Hoosiers squarely in the hunt for finishing at the top of the Big Ten standings.

-Friday’s match against Michigan State at Bill Armstrong Stadium provides Indiana with another opportunity to claim crucial Big Ten points, as the Spartans sit one point ahead of the Hoosiers in third place yet 50 spots back in the RPI.
+Friday’s match against Michigan State at Bill Armstrong Stadium provides Indiana with another opportunity to claim crucial Big Ten points, as the Spartans sit just two points back from the Hoosiers in second place yet 50 spots back in the RPI.

 However, Indiana head coach Todd Yeagley isn’t too focused on the rankings or standings just yet — he only cares about winning.